Back to news page

 What recovery looks like: increases in costs and delays in delivery?

-The aviation sector is beginning to recover from the COVID-19 crisis, with the world gradually emerging from a pandemic, manufacturers are scrambling to secure raw materials to meet demand.
+The aviation sector is beginning to recover from the COVID-19 crisis, with the world gradually emerging from a pandemic, manufacturers are scrambling to secure raw materials to meet demand, which affect the whole chain, down to aviation suppliers.
 Unfortunately, for many manufacturers, growth is being held up by record supply chain delays.
 New orders are running ahead of production at the high rate.

 The slowdown of the supply chain in industries around the globe is now impacting the aviation industry.
 Critical parts such as spark plugs and oil filters now after seeing the beginning of a shortage and significant price increases in these and other key supplies over the past several months.
 Further, the parts shortage is requiring additional time, given the extra effort needed to regularly check tracking numbers for parts and keeping an eye on inventory in general.